-You won’t be scared to enter the bitterly cold weather in winter with this cosy knit hat.
+You won’t be scared to enter the bitterly cold weather in winter with this cozy knit hat.

-Knit with Lion Brand wool ease thick and quick yarn in fig, this hat is so soft and cosy, it will be sure to protect you in the coldest climate!
+Knit with Lion Brand wool ease thick and quick yarn in fig, this beanie is so soft and cozy, it will be sure to protect you in the coldest climate!

-This pattern is great for beginners, as it is an easy level pattern, and the techniques you will need to know are how to knit, purl, and K2tog, as well as knitting in the round on circular needles.
+This pattern is great for beginners, as it is an easy-level pattern, and the techniques you will need to know are how to knit, the purl stitch, and K2tog, decreases as well as knitting in the round on circular needles.